orieasterly/portfolio/README.md

-# 1. Labor Dashboard for Manufacturing Company - April 2019 - 2023
+# 1. Labor Dashboard - April 2019 - 2023

 ## Objective
-Designed and developed the first dynamic Labor Dashboard for a manufacturing company.
-The dashboard aimed to analyze and visualize key performance indicators (KPIs) and performance metrics, providing actionable insights by comparing current metrics with the previous year and budgetary projections.
+Designed and developed Labor Dashboard to analyze and visualize key performance indicators (KPIs) and performance metrics, providing actionable insights by comparing current metrics with the previous year and budgetary projections.

 <details>
   <summary><strong>Key Responsibilities and Techniques Used:</strong></summary>